ni/systemlink-operations-handbook/handbook/openid-connect/openid-connect.md

 You can configure SystemLink to support multiple OpenID Connect providers simultaneously by creating a `[provider-dns].conf`, `[provider-dns].client`, and `[provider-dns].provider` file for each provider.
 The user ID in SystemLink must be unique across providers.
 This ID takes the form `[sub_claim]@issuer`.
 You can see the ID SystemLink associates with a user in the user details in SystemLink Security.

-### SystemLink Login Window Configuration
+### SystemLink Login Configuration

 !!! note ""
-    `[provider-dns].conf` describes the scopes SystemLink will request, and the text and icon for the provider login button.
+    `[provider-dns].conf` describes the scopes SystemLink will request, the text and icon for the provider login button, and private keys for ID token key management encryption.

     ```json
     {